w3c/vc-di-ecdsa-test-suite/README.md

 ### Running Interoperability Tests

 Running interoperability tests requires having authorization to the endpoints of multiple implementations.
-Because most users of this suite will not have those authorization capabilities the interoperability suites are disabled by default.
-If you wish to try running the interoperability suites you may by setting `local: false` in `./config/runner.json` or using the ENV Variable `LOCAL_ONLY=false`.
+Because most users of this suite will not have those authorization capabilities, the interoperability suites are disabled by default.
+You can try running the interoperability suites by setting `local: false` in `./config/runner.json` or by setting the Environment Variable `LOCAL_ONLY=false`.

 ```bash
 LOCAL_ONLY=false npm test